INTERCROSSING/metapasta/doc/metapasta-output-files.md

 ### File type C

 This file type is a modification of the file 1 and it is generated only for the _Project_ level.

+The file name should be like this `ItemID.direct.relative.freq.csv`

 It is a CSV file with only these **columns**: